 - Promoting and protection of labour rights and decent work (trade and environmental issues) – 2 December 2021

-If you want to to be kept informed of other developments pertaining to the EU-US Trade and Technology Council you can register on the Commission’s Futurium platform at EU-US Trade and Technology Council.
+If you want to to be kept informed of developments about the EU-US Trade and Technology Council you can register on the Commission’s Futurium platform at EU-US Trade and Technology Council.

 Access to Market Portal (A2M)